Gavin Newsom, California Governor, Officially Bans Small Bottles Of Shampoo, Conditioner, & Soap In Hotels

 Hotels found in violation of the new California statute would be required to pay up: $500 a first offense and then $2,000 for any future violations.
 As Fast Company reported, while California is seemingly the first state to ban the single-use soap and other similar products, which guests often take as souvenirs from various hotels, the move is part of a trend started by several hotel chains to eliminate use of the products on their own.

 Marriott International Hotels, which include Marriott and Hilton hotels, to name a few, said it would eliminate use of small plastic bottles in its hotel rooms by the end of next year.
 InterContinental Hotels Group (IHG), which owns several popular hotel chains, similarly announced it would eliminate the use of some 200 million tiny plastic bottles by years end in 2021.
-As Fast Company noted, Disney also announced that plastic shampoo bottles would also disappear from its own cruise ships and resorts worldwide.
+As Fast Company noted, Disney also announced that plastic shampoo bottles would disappear from its own cruise ships and resorts worldwide.

 The plastic ban wasn’t the only notable legislation that the first-term California governor signed this week.
 According to The Los Angeles Times, parents in California are now permitted to deliver medical marijuana products to their children at school, so long as the products are not vaped or smoked and that the local school board approves of the usage.